 We may also use external companies to process personal information, such as for archiving purposes.
 These companies are bound by contractual agreements to ensure information is kept confidential and secure.
 All employees and sub-contractors engaged by our practice are asked to sign a confidentiality agreement.
-If a sub-contractor acts as a data processor for Dr Nambisan's Surgery an appropriate contract (art 24-28) will be established for the processing of your information.
+If a sub-contractor acts as a data processor for [Practice Name] an appropriate contract (art 24-28) will be established for the processing of your information.